sunilabrahamindia/sunilabraham/publications/intermediary-liability-law-needs-updating.md

 permalink: /publications/intermediary-liability-law-needs-updating/
 ---

-**Intermediary liability law needs updating** is an opinion article by Sunil Abraham, published in *Business Standard* on 9 February 2019.
+**Intermediary Liability Law Needs Updating** is an opinion article by Sunil Abraham, published in *Business Standard* on 9 February 2019.
 Sunil argues that India must modernise its intermediary liability laws (Section 79 of the IT Act) to increase transparency and accountability, without infringing free expression or constitutional safeguards.

 ## Contents